Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Why Puerto Vallarta Belongs on Your Family Travel List

-There are beach destinations, and then there is Puerto Vallarta -- a place where the Sierra Madre mountains tumble straight into Banderas Bay, where cobblestone streets lead to taco carts and sculpture gardens, and where your kids can snorkel in the morning and zip-line through a jungle canopy by afternoon.
-PV, as regulars call it, is not just another resort strip.
-It is a real, breathing Mexican city with deep roots, warm people, and an astonishing range of things to do with children of every age.
+There are beach destinations, and then there is Puerto Vallarta.
+A place where the Sierra Madre tumbles straight into Banderas Bay, where cobblestone streets lead to taco carts and sculpture gardens, and where your kids can snorkel in the morning and zip-line through a jungle canopy by afternoon.
+PV, as regulars call it, is not a resort strip.
+It is a real, breathing Mexican city with deep roots, warm people, and an astonishing range of things to do with kids of every age.

 Best Beaches for Families